Tes3awy/HEX-to-IP-Conversion/README.md

 This application is designed to convert an IPv4 Address to a HEX IP and vice versa.

-> This aplication is useful for Cisco Wireless and Collaboration teams where HEX IPs are preferably to be used in DHCP pools options.
+> This application is useful for Cisco Wireless and Collaboration teams where HEX Addresses are preferably to be used in DHCP pools option commands.

 **DHCP Pools Example**